 Onion extract, which contains quercetin as well as other phenolic compounds, is an ingredient in many commercial scar gels.
 A meta-analysis of 13 studies involving 600 people who used scar gels found that methodologies differed markedly, with follow-up periods ranging from 10 weeks to six months.
 Users experienced mixed results with the products, possibly due to differences in the formulations or the amount of quercetin they contained.
 Additional clinical research with standardized methods is needed to confirm whether quercetin has beneficial effects on wound healing in humans.

 Other researchers report low clinical efficacy of quercetin as a scar improvement agent.
 While many anecdotal reports of success with quercetin-containing commercial scar treatment products exist, additional clinical research is needed to confirm whether quercetin has beneficial effects on wound healing in humans.

 Preclinical data indicate that quercetin exhibits antiviral properties.
 One mechanism by which quercetin exerts its beneficial effects might lie in its capacity to serve as an ionophore.
 An ionophore is a compound that can transport ions across the semipermeable lipid bilayer that surrounds cells.
 Of particular relevance in viral disease is the movement of zinc, an essential nutrient that inhibits the action of RNA-dependent RNA polymerase — the enzyme critical for the reproduction of RNA viruses such as SARS-CoV-2, the virus responsible for COVID-19.
 Essentially, zinc blocks the replication of viruses.
 However, zinc is a positively charged ion and cannot enter cells to perform this function without a transporter.
 Quercetin is a known ionophore.
-Clinical trials have demonstrated quercetin's inhibitory effect on the expression of the human ACE2 receptors and enzymes of SARS-CoV-2, clinical trials are beginning, with outcomes expected in a few months.
-You can learn more about COVID-19 in our Q&A session #1and #2
+Clinical trials have demonstrated quercetin's inhibitory effect on the expression of the human ACE2 receptors and enzymes of SARS-CoV-2 (MPro, PLPro, and RdRp).
+Quercetin's antioxidant, anti-inflammatory, and immunomodulatory activity contribute to its therapeutic power.

 A randomized controlled trial involving more than 1,000 people indicated that supplementation with 1,000 milligrams of quercetin per day for 12 weeks was associated with a reduction in the rate and severity of upper respiratory tract infections in those over the age of 40 years, who rated themselves as physically fit.
 Additional research is needed to confirm quercetin's antiviral capabilities.